· Johannes Millan · 6 min read

 4. Cost

-Toggl Track has a generous free tier, but features like billable rates, rounding, and project templates are locked behind a subscription (approx. $10-$20/user/month).
+Toggl Track has a generous free tier for up to 5 users, but features like billable rates, rounding, and project templates are locked behind a subscription.
+Paid plans start at $9-$18/user/month on annual billing, or $10-$20 on monthly billing.

 Super Productivity is free and open source (FOSS).
 All features are available to everyone.
 If you want to support development, you can donate, but the software itself is free.